 Once we had all the supplies gathered, my husband used the kraft paper to trace each window in our van to make templates for the Reflectix.
 To keep the paper from moving, Jack placed a few pieces of masking tape here and there as needed on the window and paper.

 He then cut out the templates and used them to cut the Reflectix to size.
-After that, he cut a piece of fabric using the paper templates as a pattern but cutting the fabric roughly one inch bigger than the template all around.
+After that, he cut a piece of fabric using the paper templates as a pattern; cutting the fabric roughly one inch bigger than the template all around.

-The window coverings stick to the interior side of the van’s windows like magic.
-Well, not quite magic–it does take a bit of fiddling to get them in exactly the right place–but once they are in, they stay in really well.
-The only one that tends to slip a little in the night is the one covering the front windshield.
+The window coverings stuck to the interior side of the van’s windows like magic.
+Well, not quite magic–it did take a bit of fiddling to get them in exactly the right place–but once they were in, they stayed in really well.
+The only one that tended to slip a little in the night was the one covering the front windshield.

 Our solution to this problem was to buy a pair of these car window screens.
 They are a bit short for the front windows of our van, but they do allow us to leave the front windows down several inches.
-They are a well made and inexpensive fix.
-I am thinking of seeing if I can somehow sew an extension on to them so that we can leave our windows fully open.
+They are a well-made and inexpensive fix.
+Since we bought them they are now making bigger ones that are probably better suited for minivan windows.

 Another thing we did was cut plastic snap-in gutter guards to fit the windows on the sliding doors of our van.
-Ours roll down and are relatively straight compared to the curved front windows.
+Ours rolled down and were relatively straight compared to the curved front windows.
 We spray painted them the same color as our van.
 Both edges of gutter guards have a small groove that our window fits in perfectly.
-We get them on and then slowly roll up the window.
-It does take a bit of work to get them in place, but when they are in place, they work beautifully letting air in and keeping the bugs out.
+We got them on and then slowly roll up the window.
+It did take a bit of work to get them in place, but when they are in place, they worked beautifully letting air in and keeping the bugs out.